paulbiessmann/qrMaker/README.md

-ToDo:
+# QR Maker

+This python script transforms a list in a txt file into multiple QR-Codes.

+Made with macOS, Python3.
+(the runQR.command is just to avoid the terminal)

+# Follow these steps

-# Change qr_list.txt as follows:
+## Change qr_list.txt as follows:

 	Name, QR_Content
 	Name, QR_Content